pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 #### Request Context

-When working at the _Request_ stage of the provisioning process, the object is accessible directly from our workspace...
+When working at the _Request_ stage of the provisioning process, the object is accessible directly from our workspace:

 ```
 $evm.root['miq_provision_request']